 The next attempt for converting the analog local loop went in two directions:

-- Large users could be serviced by taking fiber to their premises which could terminate on an integrated digital outlet.
+- Large users could be serviced by taking fibre to their premises which could terminate on an integrated digital outlet.

 - The market for small users was driven by the demand for more bandwidth from the subscriber for Internet connection over the same Cat3 cable.